pnp/blog/content/post/simple-reminders-for-any-teams-channel-or-chat-message.md

 ## Inspired by Microsoft

-When I first saw the template provided by Microsoft, I thought: this is nice, but it\'s a bit too elementary with the fixed timeframes from the choice radio buttons:
+When I first saw the template provided by Microsoft, I thought: this is nice, but it's a bit too elementary with the fixed timeframes from the choice radio buttons:
-{{< image alt="Microsoft\'s own sample Flow" src="images/blog/simple-reminders-for-any-teams-channel-or-chat-message/Followup.png" >}}
+{{< image alt="Microsoft's own sample Flow" src="images/blog/simple-reminders-for-any-teams-channel-or-chat-message/Followup.png" >}}

 {{< image alt="...is perhaps a bit too restrictive" src="images/blog/simple-reminders-for-any-teams-channel-or-chat-message/MS.png" >}}
 However, that was definitely a starting point.
 The sample Flow used an